John-Rood/VectorVault/README.md

 register(first_name='John', last_name='Smith', email='john@smith.com', password='make_a_password')

-# You will receive the api key to your email
+# The api key will be sent to your email
 ```
 <br>